EXPRESSCLUSTER/VMware/VM-add.md

 NP

-1. Disconnect all network from ESXi#1 (or #2)  >  ec2 detects HBTO and starts FOG, and getting into dual active.
+1. Disconnect all network from ESXi#1  >  ec2 detects HBTO and starts FOG, and getting into dual active.

 	In this situation,
 	- **ESXi#1** uses iSCSI Target provided from **ec1** and has running target VM.